 However, there was a flip side.
 She really disliked poor grammar and would helpfully correct people when they misused words or didn’t properly conjugate.

-If I started a sentence with “like” or if I confused “me” and “I”, there was nobody more reliable or faster at providing feedback that my Mom.
+If I started a sentence with “like” or if I confused “me” and “I”, there was nobody more reliable or faster at providing feedback than my Mom.
 At times, she would read my website and send me lists of poorly punctuated or corrected sentences.
 Once, to my horror, she discovered on the front page of the site, a misplaced apostrophe in “its.”
 I still burn with shame at the thought.

 When friends of mine said that “George had played good,” she would help them out with a friendly correction and discuss how the rules work.

 She was a big fan of the “On Language” column by William Safire and of the New York Times Magazine.
-So, it was fitting that today, on Mother’s Day, the digital fates fed me a TED talk by Mary Norris, a proof reader at the New Yorker.
+So, it was fitting that today, on Mother’s Day, the digital fates fed me a TED talk by Mary Norris, a proofreader at the New Yorker.

 And in honor of my mom, I will today indulge my inner word nerd.